Post-application documents

 A post-application document:

-• is a document that did not exist or was not in the possession or control of the agency on the day the agency received the valid application; but
+- is a document that did not exist or was not in the possession or control of the agency on the day the agency received a compliant application; but

-• is not one of the documents the RTI Act specifically allows an agency to create after receiving the valid application.
+- is not one of the documents the RTI Act specifically allows an agency to create after receiving the compliant application.

 Agencies are not required to give an applicant a post-application document, but in some circumstances they may wish to do so, for example where a specifically relevant document arrived in the agency shortly after the date of the application.